devmount/wishlist/README.md

 2. Create a new Supabase project on [app.supabase.io](https://app.supabase.io/)
 3. Enter your new Supabase project, open the SQLeditor and run the content of `install.sql` provided in this repository
+4. Enable realtime functionality for both tables
-4. Fill the `.env.example` file with your Supabase credentials and rename it to `.env`
+5. Fill the `.env.example` file with your Supabase credentials and rename it to `.env`
-5. Install dependencies with NPM
+6. Install dependencies with NPM

     ```bash
     npm i
     ```

-6. Compile and hot-reload for development ...
+7. Compile and hot-reload for development ...

     ```bash
     npm run dev
     ```

-7. ... or compile and minify for production:
+8. ... or compile and minify for production:

     ```bash
     npm run build